fvitello/pleiadi-doc/docs/clusters/index.rst

 ===============================

-This is an old link, please go to :  pleiadi/clusters.rst
+This is an old link, please go to 'here <pleiadi/clusters.rst>'_